damonitor/damo/USAGE.md

     9   addr 57.604 GiB   size 5.986 GiB   access 0 %   age 10 m 15.800 s
     10  addr 63.590 GiB   size 284.793 MiB access 0 %   age 10 m 16.300 s
     total size: 59.868 GiB

+The line of the output shows the hotness of regions on the address range via a heatmap visualization.
+Each column represents the memory region of the address-wise position on the monitoring target address space.
+The number shows access temperature of the region.
+Higher number means warmer.
+The second line shows scales of the temperature and size.

+Lines showing more detailed properties of each region follows.

+Final line shows the total size of the regions that listed on the output.

 ### Access report styles